statsd/statsd/docs/admin_interface.md

 * using health up or health down, you can change the current health status.
 * the healthStatus configuration option allows you to set the default health status at start.

-## Statsd Proxy specific commands
+## StatsD Proxy specific commands

 * status - the status of the current server

 The __status__ output currently will give you:

-* uptime: the number of seconds elapsed since statsd proxy started
+* uptime: the number of seconds elapsed since StatsD proxy started
 * nodes: a space separated list of host:port for each active node in the ring